Scientific Network on Female Sexual Health and Cancer

 - Clarity: Abstract is written clearly and concisely.

-- Novelty: Work is innovative and advances the field through a novel focus.
+- Novelty: Work is innovative and advances the field.

-The goal of the Stacy Tessler Lindau Trainee Research Award is to encourage trainee membership in the Network and support the professional development of new investigators in the field of women’s sexual health and cancer.
+The Stacy Tessler Lindau Trainee Research Award is awarded annually to the highest scored abstract submitted by a trainee.
+The purpose of the award is to encourage trainee membership in the Scientific Network and support the professional development of new investigators in the field of women’s sexual health and cancer.
+The award winner will be invited to present his/her abstract in a special paper presentation and will also be invited to provide a 2-minute video poster for inclusion on the Scientific Network’s website.

-- Please prepare slides in Microsoft PowerPoint and be certain that slides are formatted for electronic projection (i.e., Onscreen Show).
+- Please prepare slides in Microsoft PowerPoint and be certain that slides are formatted for electronic projection.
+Please test slides for animation and timing well in advance.